sonar-idh/visualization-prototypes/README.md

 ## About
 This repository is a collection of experimental prototypes and the final project results developed in the DFG-funded project [SoNAR(IDH)](http://sonar.fh-potsdam.de/).

+- the visualizations are based on HTML, CSS and JavaScript using the visualization library D3.js
+- while the overview view uses pre-processed data (see Data Analysis), the data for the search-based exploration is retrieved live (see below)
+- currently, the prototype visualizations do not use frameworks for more modular DOM management.
+For a follow-up project we recommend the use of frameworks like Vue.js or Svelte to reduce maintenance effort
+- currently the visualizations are mostly based on SVGs, in the future a switch to Canvas or WebGL would be advisable for performance reasons
+- currently several queries are sent one after the other and then combined in the browser for the visualization.
+This leads to duplicates and multiple queried nodes, which slow down the processing and increase the amount of data.
+With more know-how regarding the production of specific complex queries, the performance could probably be improved significantly, at least in part

 <p float="left">
 <img src="/img/01.jpg" width="150" heigth="150">
 <img src="/img/02.jpg" width="150" heigth="150">